bartonlab/paper-DMS-inference/README.md

 Figures reproduction requires one external package `logomaker` from PyPI using the pip package manager by executing the following at the commandline: `pip install logomaker`

+### popDMS input data format

+popDMS can infer the selection coefficients by either full genome sequencing data or short reads sequencing data.
+Full genome sequencing data means the genotype counts at each generation are available, while short reads sequencing data means only single allele counts at each generation are available.

+Please check the following examples to prepare the appropriate data format used in the inference pipeline.
+1) If full genome data available, the raw data format should be like this, all generations data within single file: https://github.com/bartonlab/paper-DMS-inference/blob/main/data/raw_data/TpoR_nucleotide_count.csv.

+The first column is only for indexing.

+The second column is the nucleotide variant, describing variants with respect to the nucleotide target sequence.
+If only one site mutates, the format should be c.site_index WT_nucleotide>Mutant_nucleotide.
+For example, if the site 93 has the wild type nucleotide as T and this genotype has the mutation G at site 93, the value of the second column of this genotype is c.93T>G. If more than one site mutates, the mutations should be included within the square brackets, seperated by semicolon, c.[site_index1 WT_nucleotide1>Mutant_nucleotide1;site_index2 WT_nucleotide2>Mutant_nucleotide2;...].
+For example, if the site 8 has the wild type nucleotide as C and this genotype has the mutation T at site 8, and on the same genotype, the site 9 has the wild type nucleotide as C and this genotype has the mutation G at site 9,  the value of the second column of this genotype is c.[8C>T;9C>G].

+The third column is the amino acid variant, describing variants with respect to the amino acid target sequence.
+The idea is similar to the second column, but the wildtype and mutation notation would be replaced by amino acid three letters code.

+Starting from thr forth column, the counts of each genotype are recorded for each generation.

+The data file should be renamed as `Target-protein_nucleotide_count.csv`

+2) If only short reads data available(single allele available), the raw data format should be like this, pre and post generation data in seperated files: https://github.com/bartonlab/paper-DMS-inference/blob/main/data/raw_data/BG505_DNA_codoncounts.csv

+The first column is the site index.

+The second column is the wildtype codon of this site.

+The following columns record the codon counts observed according to the codon name listed in the first row.

+popDMS can also do the error correction with wildtype sequencing data.

+The data files should be renamed as `Target-protein_DNA_codoncounts.csv`(error correction data), `Target-protein_mutDNA_codoncounts.csv`(pre-selection count data) and `Target-protein_mutvirus_codoncounts.csv`(post-selection count data)

 ### Epistasis inference:
 1. open the terminal and open the directory `cd ./epistasis_inference/`
 2. enter the command line `g++ -std=c++11 -lgslcblas -lgsl -I ./eigen-3.4.0/ get_freq.cpp -o get_freq`